+'''

-datatype 'a pcl = Pcl of 'a pcell ref and 'a pcell = Nil | Cons of 'a 'a pcl;
+datatype 'a pcl = Pcl of 'a pcell ref

+and 'a pcell = Nil | Cons of 'a 'a pcl;

+'''

 A value of type typ pcl is essentially a reference to a value of type typ pcell.
-A value of type typ pcell is either Nil, the cell at the end of a noncircular possibly-circular list, or Cons (h, t), where h is a value of type typ and t is another such possibly-circular list.
+A value of type typ pcell is either Nil, marking the end of a possibly circular list that happens not to be circular, or Cons (h, t), where h is a value of type typ and t is another such possibly-circular list.